fabienDaou/dataiku/README.md

 # Architecture
 Frontend is a SPA developed with Vue3, TypeScript.
 Split into components to help with reusability.

-Backend is a monolithic application.
-An API is available to create and list scenarios.
+Backend is a monolithic application with an hexagonal architecture.
+An HTTP API is available to create and list scenarios.
 Scenarios sent for processing enter the actor model realm.
 They are queued for processing and picked up when resources are available.
 One actor is responsible to keep track of the workers available and the scenarios to process (called supervisor later).

 Persistence wise, I considered the sqlite database as a readonly resource.
 I used a different relational database to store information regarding scenarios.